10 Little Great Improvements - Spring 2020

 That's why we've once again gathered a list of 10 little great improvements to ContentKing that we've shipped recently.
 Let's take a look at them to make sure you haven't missed any of them!

 Want to see how many links each page has compared to other pages?
-Now you can sort and filter on the Relations data in Pages and see how many incoming and outgoing links each page has, all in one screen.
+Now you can sort and filter on the Relations data in (opens in a new tab) and see how many incoming and outgoing links each page has, all in one screen.